 The following key principles govern the Company’s approach to Sanctions and export controls.
 All other requirements in this document are to be read in the context of these principles.
 In the event of a conflict between principles and requirements, the principles will prevail.

 - The Company maintains a Sanctions policy to meet obligations under Sanctions regimes of the jurisdictions in which it operates, is registered and/or licensed.

-- The Company complies with the requirements of the U.S., U.N. and E.U.
+- The Company complies with the requirements of the U.S., U.K., U.N. and E.U.
 Sanctions regimes (whenever these apply to its operations) wherever it operates, and will not undertake any business that would breach those Sanctions regimes.

-- In addition to complying with the requirements of the U.S., U.N. and E.U.
+- In addition to complying with the requirements of the U.S., U.K., U.N. and E.U.
 Sanctions regimes (whenever these apply to its operations), the Company and the Management Companies each comply with other Sanctions regimes whenever they apply to particular operations, and will not undertake any business that would breach those Sanctions regimes.

 - The Company considers Sanctions regimes imposed by other jurisdictions where the facts of the transaction make it appropriate to do so.

 - The Company may decide not to provide services even where it is permitted by law, particularly where the circumstances presents reputational risk.